Restaurants in KEYSTONE HEIGHTS, FL, US

 24-08-42 locations

 Basic - Equipment and utensils not properly air-dried - wet nesting.
-On shelf over prep table, clean plastic containers stacked while wet....
+On shelf over three compartment sink, clean metal and plastic containers stacked ...

 03A-02-52 locations